 Welcome to the Maus Middle School Band

-Click here to learn all about the ELEVEN different instruments offered in Band! *Plus you can watch videos of the instruments and hear from parents about why they LOVE the Maus Band Family!
+Click here to learn all about the ELEVEN different instruments offered in Band!

 This website is maintained by the Maus

 Middle School Band Booster Club independently from Maus Middle School or the Frisco Independent School District.

 Neither Maus Middle School nor Frisco ISD is responsible for the content of this website or the content of links

 external to it.
 The MBPA is an official 501(c)3 Non-profit organization as recognized by the United States and

 the Internal Revenue Service.
 All donations to the MMS BBC (Maus Middle School Band Booster Club) are fully

 Incoming 5th Graders!
 We hope you have come to this page in search of more information about the Maus Band Family!